 Otto Sonder herbarium

-The National Herbarium of Victoria (MEL) holds approximately 1.2 million herbarium specimens.
+Royal Botanic Gardens Victoria (MEL) holds approximately 1.5 million herbarium specimens housed at the National Herbarium of Victoria.
 Around 400,000 of these are foreign (ex-Australian) collections.
 The majority of MEL's foreign collection derives from the herbarium of Otto Wilhelm Sonder (1812–1881) and was acquired by MEL in 1883.

 Sonder was a German apothecary and botanist.
-During his lifetime, he amassed a vast private herbarium, sourced from leading botanists and plant collectors.
-Sonder's herbarium grew to the point where he could not manage it himself, and he resolved to sell it to his long-time friend Ferdinand von Mueller, Victoria's first Government Botanist.
+During his lifetime, he amassed a vast private herbarium by sourcing specimens from leading botanists and plant collectors.
+When Sonder's herbarium grew to the point that he could not manage it himself, he agreed to sell it to his long-time friend Ferdinand von Mueller (Victoria's first Government Botanist).
 After receiving three cases of Sonder specimens in 1870, it took Mueller 24 years to persuade the Government of Victoria to purchase the bulk of the collection.
-Unfortunately for Mueller, he did not secure the collection before much of Sonder's South African material was sold to the Swedish Museum of Natural History, and some of the Australian material to French botanist Jean Michel Gandoger.
-Even so, the remaining collection is vast: Mueller estimated it contained between 250,000 and 330,000 specimens.
-Such was the size of the collection that a new annexe to Melbourne's Botanical Museum had to be built to house it.
+In the meantime, the collection was somewhat diminished by the sale of much of Sonder's South African material to the Swedish Museum of Natural History, and some of the Australian material to French botanist Jean Michel Gandoger.
+Nevertheless, the remaining collection is vast (Mueller estimated it contained between 250,000 and 330,000 specimens) and a new annexe had to be built to house it in Melbourne's Botanical Museum.

 Other notable collectors include: F.A.
 Campbell (Vanuatu), J.A.L.
 Preiss, F.W.
 Sieber, O. Swarz and W.G.
 Tilesius von Tilenau.